aaabulafiaaa/scielobr_xml2pdf/README.md

 Unfortunately I'll have to use PHP's "OO" to implement this sice it'd be easier to implement fpdf to it and organize; i'm simply translating Scielo schema into PHP to be able to handle those files; an issue i found is that many indexed journals do not follow scielo's standards, so that's a deal breaker, but i'll do it following the documentation and see where it leads me; organizing the article in a class will give me the ability to change how the file is parsed (ie different tags) so i wouldn't be the only person capable of using it without reading the whole specs.

 I'm thinking about using JSON for the internal use of data, but i'm still not sure.
+The Scielo XML standard is full of redundancies in a very unorganized way (like how come institutional affiliation and email addresses are outside of the contribuitors' fields?
+These data are bound to each other but literally scrabbled in the xml files, so lots of workarounds are needed to unify them all.

 ** the code is full of comments and tests, just ignore them **